getbubblenow/javicle/README.md

       "overlay": {
         "source": "vid2",              // overlay this video on the main video "startTime": "0",              // when (on the overlay video timeline) to begin playback on the overlay. default is 0 (beginning)
-        "endTime": "0",                // when (on the overlay video timeline) to end playback on the overlay. default is to play the entire overlay
+        "endTime": "overlay.duration", // when (on the overlay video timeline) to end playback on the overlay. default is to play the entire overlay
         "width": "overlay.width / 2",  // how wide the overlay will be, in pixels. default is the full overlay width, or maintain aspect ratio if height was set
         "height": "source.height",     // how tall the overlay will be, in pixels. default is the full overlay height, or maintain aspect ratio if width was set
         "x": "source.width / 2",       // horizontal overlay position on main video. default is 0